 Let me explain.

 The client can't tell the difference between a competent developer and an idiot at the time of hiring.
-The risk of failure gets priced in to what the client will pay.
+The client faces a risk that their project will fail.
+That risk gets priced in to what the client is prepared to pay.
 That drives rates down.

-Any developer who is capable of meeting your technical specs and communicating professionally eventually realises that they're working for peanuts.
+Any developer who can of meet your technical specs and communicate professionally eventually realises that they're working for peanuts.

-So they leave, and the average skill level goes down.
+So they leave, and the average skill level available in the freelance marketplace goes down.

-That leads to a worse experience for the clients who in turn lower what they’re prepared to pay or stop hiring on these sites.
+That leads to a worse experience for the clients.
+They then lower what they’re prepared to pay, or stop hiring via these sites.

 You don’t want your app to be built by someone you end up hating.
 Reasons for this will be clear later.

 The next biggest risk, after hiring, is that your developer won't understand exactly what you want before they start work.
-It is not a given that your developer can read minds.
+She can't read your mind.

-It can take several weeks of programming before your app is sufficiently complete to know that there is a problem.
+It can take week or months of programming before your app is sufficiently complete to discover that you're armpit-deep in the swamp.

-You rightly won’t want to pay for wasted effort or re-work, and your developer rightly won’t want to work for free.
+You - rightly - won’t want to pay for wasted effort or re-work, and your developer - again rightly - won’t want to redo the work for free.